BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for both warm days and cooler evenings.
-Comfortable walking shoes are essential as you'll likely be doing a fair bit of walking.
+Pack light, comfortable clothing suitable for warm days and cooler evenings.
+Include comfortable walking shoes as you'll likely be doing a lot of walking.
 Don't forget sunscreen, a hat, and sunglasses, especially during the summer months.

 Weather Details